2018 Utah Utes football team

 The 2018 Utah Utes football team represented the University of Utah during the 2018 NCAA Division I FBS football season.
 The Utes were led by 14th-year head coach Kyle Whittingham and played their home games in Rice–Eccles Stadium in Salt Lake City, UT.
 They were members of the South Division of the Pac-12 Conference.

 The Utes completed the regular season with a 6–3 record in conference play, winning the South Division for the first time since joining the Pac-12 Conference in 2011.
 In the Pac-12 Championship Game, the team lost to North Division champion Washington by a score of 10–3.
 They were invited to the Holiday Bowl to play Big Ten Conference runner-up Northwestern, where the Utes lost by a score of 31–20 to end the year at 9–5 overall.

 Utah was led on offense by quarterback Tyler Huntley until he suffered a season-ending collarbone fracture in the game against Arizona State on November 3.
 Redshirt freshman Jason Shelley started for the rest of the season.
 Running back Zack Moss compiled 1,096 rushing yards and 11 touchdowns.
 Two members of the Utah offensive line earned first-team all-conference honors, Jordan Agasiva and Jackson Barton.
 Utah's defense featured four members of the first-team All-Pac-12: defensive linemen Bradlee Anae and Leki Fotu, linebacker Chase Hansen, and cornerback Jaylon Johnson.
 Hansen led the conference in tackles for loss with 22, and Anae tied for the conference lead in sacks with 8.

-Previous season

-The Utes finished the 2017 season 7–6, 3–6 in Pac-12 play to finish in fifth place in the South Division.
-They were invited to the Heart of Dallas Bowl where they defeated West Virginia.